Auburn Cayugas: History

-In 1946, minor league baseball returned to Auburn.
+In 1946, minor league baseball resumed in Auburn.
 The Auburn Cayugas became charter members of the Class C level Border League, winning the pennant and qualifying for the playoffs in their first season.
 The 1946 six-team league standings featured the Auburn Cayugas (72–44), Granby Red Sox (54–60), Kingston Ponies (58–55), Ogdensburg Maples (50–68), Sherbrooke Canadians (46–71) and Watertown Athletics (69–51).

 The Auburn adoption of the "Cayugas" moniker corresponds to Auburn, New York being located within Cayuga County.

 The 1946 Auburn Cayugas, captured the Border League pennant in their first season.
-The Cayugas finished the regular season with a record of 72–44 to place 1st in the Border League.
+The Cayugas finished the regular season with a record of 72–44 to place first in the Border League.
 Playing under manager Phillip Hearn, Auburn was defeated by the Kingston Ponies 3 games to 1 in the playoffs.
-Auburn season attendance was 48,683, 3rd best in the Border League.
+Auburn season attendance was 48,683, third best in the Border League.

 The Auburn Cayugas qualified for the playoffs in 1947.
-The Cayugas finished 66–60 to place 3rd in the 1947 Border League regular season, playing under returning manager Phillip Hearn.
-In the playoffs, the Ottawa Nationals swept Auburn in 4 games.
+The Cayugas finished 66–60 to place third in the 1947 Border League regular season, playing under returning manager Phillip Hearn.
+In the playoffs, the Ottawa Nationals swept Auburn in four games.
 The 1947 Auburn season attendance was 59,637.

 The 1948 Auburn Cayugas were a minor league affiliate of the Boston Red Sox.
-With a Border League regular season record of 49–78, the team placed 6th under Phillip Hearn.
+With a Border League regular season record of 49–78, the team placed sixth, playing the season under manager Phillip Hearn.
 Auburn did not qualify for the playoffs.
 Season attendance was 43,102, an average of 679 per game.

 The Auburn Cayugas advanced to the 1949 Border League Finals.
-With a 67–62 regular season record, the team placed 4th in the regular season standings, playing under returning manager Phillip Hearn.
+With a 67–62 regular season record, the team placed fourth in the regular season standings, playing under returning manager Phillip Hearn.
 Auburn qualified for the playoffs.
-In the 1st round, the Auburn Cayugas defeated the Ottawa Senators in a seven–game series 4 games to 3.
+In the first round, the Auburn Cayugas defeated the Ottawa Senators in a seven–game series 4 games to 3.
 In the Border League Finals, the Geneva Robins defeated Auburn 4 games to 2.
 Season attendance was 55,634.